 Additionally, Fallon returned to his "Saturday Night Live" roots when he hosted both the 2013 and 2011 Christmas episodes of the legendary sketch comedy show to widespread critical praise.
 His first "SNL" hosting effort earned him a 2012 Emmy Award for outstanding guest actor in a comedy series.
 He also received rave reviews for his stint hosting the 2010 Primetime Emmy Awards.
 Most notably, he opened the show with a star-studded performance of Bruce Springsteen's "Born to Run."

-Fallon and his wife, Nancy, live in New York with daughter Winnie Rose and the family's female golden retriever, Gary Frick.
+Fallon and his wife, Nancy, live in New York with their daughters, Winnie Rose and Frances Cole, and the family's female golden retriever, Gary Frick.

 Steve Higgins is the announcer for "The Tonight Show Starring Jimmy Fallon."
 He was previously the announcer for the entire run of "Late Night with Jimmy Fallon" where he introduced sketches, participated in celebrity games and took on memorable roles in the show's celebrated Digital Originals, including "Joking Bad" and "The Real Housewives of Late Night."

 Higgins is also a longtime producer and writer for "Saturday Night Live."
 His work on SNL episodes and specials has garnered an Emmy Award and 20 additional nominations, as well as five Writers Guild Awards.
 He is also Emmy-nominated for his contribution to the 2009 ESPY Awards.